 Thank you to all who shared their vision and priorities for the future of mobility in Westerville, helping to shape the future Westerville Strategic Mobility Plan.

-The draft Westerville Mobility Plan is now available to download and review.
+The updated draft of the Westerville Mobility Plan is now available to download and review.
 Created in partnership with residents, the plan supports community-building by making cycling, walking and other mobility modes an easier, safer and more accessible choice.
 Building a network of connectivity around Uptown, Otterbein University, commercial centers, neighborhoods, parks, playgrounds and schools will help ensure Westerville remains a vibrant place to work and live.

 - Improve mobility options, making it easier to bike, walk, ride public transportation and drive in our community and connect to the region.